 Acolytes serve at the altar and assist the priest.
 They are assigned for each Sunday.
 Any baptized member in good standing may serve as an acolyte.
 Youth are especially encouraged to be trained.
-Curtis Murray is the coordinator.
+Krishna & Kimberly Mangru are the co-coordinators.

 The Altar Guild is a dedicated group that care for and prepare the altar for Sunday, Weekly and Holy Day worship.
 They usually meet monthly on the second Saturday.
 Meetings begin with mass and consist of teaching by the Rector or other members and business.
 After the formal meeting, there is a period of fellowship and lunch.
 While altar guilds have traditionally been mostly women, men are invited and encouraged to be part of the altar guild, as well as youth, so that the traditions of this vital ministry are passed on.
 Rowena Chester is the directress.